SzigetiJ/biguint/README.md

 cd ../..
 ```

 Cross compilation is also supported.
-You can create a profile for the target.
+All you have to do is to create a profile for the desired target.
-Note, you have to give options `--host` and `--build` to `configure` see the
+Note, you have to give options `--host` and `--build` to `configure`, see the
 [online manual](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.70/html_node/Hosts-and-Cross_002dCompilation.html#Hosts-and-Cross_002dCompilation).

 ## How to use

+Read some words about the naming conventions of functions [here](docs/NAMING.md).
-Use case: Summing very long values (C strings).
+### Use case #1: Summing very long values (C strings)

+And getting the sum in C string (i.e., 0-terminated char array) as well.

 ```c
 #include <string.h>